-When the excitement had a little abated. the old men disposed themselves seriously to a consideration of that which it became the honour and safety of their tribe to perform, under circumstances of so much delicacy and embarrassment.
-During all these movements, and in the midst of the general commotion, Magua had not only maintained his seat, but the very attitude he had originally taken, against the side of the lodge, where he continued as immoveable, and, apparently, as unconcerned, as if he had no interest in the result.
+When the excitement had a little abated, the old men disposed themselves seriously to consider that which it became the honor and safety of their tribe to perform, under circumstances of so much delicacy and embarrassment.
+During all these movements, and in the midst of the general commotion, Magua had not only maintained his seat but the very attitude he had originally taken, against the side of the lodge, where he continued as immovable, and, apparently, as unconcerned, as if he had no interest in the result.
 Not a single indication of the future intentions of his hosts, however, escaped his vigilant eyes.
-With his consummate knowledge of the nature of the people with whom he had to deal, he anticipated every measure on which they decided; and it might almost be said, that in many instances, he knew their intentions even before they became known to themselves.
+With his consummate knowledge of the nature of the people with whom he had to deal, he anticipated every measure on which they decided; and it might almost be said, that, in many instances, he knew their intentions, even before they became known to themselves.

 The council of the Delawares was short.
 When it was ended, a general bustle announced that it was to be immediately succeeded by a solemn and formal assemblage of the nation.
-As such meetings were rare, and only called on occasions of the last importance, the subtle Huron, who still sate apart, a wily and dark observer of the proceedings, now knew that all his projects must be brought to their final issue.
+As such meetings were rare, and only called on occasions of the last importance, the subtle Huron, who still sat apart, a wily and dark observer of the proceedings, now knew that all his projects must be brought to their final issue.
 He, therefore, left the lodge, and walked silently forth to the place, in front of the encampment, whither the warriors were already beginning to collect.

 It might have been half an hour before each individual, including even the women and children, was in his place.
 The delay had been created by the grave preparations that were deemed necessary to so solemn and unusual a conference.
-But, when the sun 'was seen chimbing above the tops of that uncentain, against whose bolom the Delawares had constructed their encampment, most were setted; and as his tright rays darted from behind the outline of trees that fringed the eminence, they fell upon as grave, as attentive, and as deeply interested a multitude, as was, probably ever before lighted by his morning beams.
-Its number -somewhat exceeded a thousand souls.
+But when the sun was seen climbing above the tops of that mountain, against whose bosom the Delawares had constructed their encampment, most were seated; and as his bright rays darted from behind the outline of trees that fringed the eminence, they fell upon as grave, as attentive, and as deeply interested a multitude, as was probably ever before lighted by his morning beams.
+Its number somewhat exceeded a thousand souls.

-"In a collection of such serious savages, there is never to be found any impatient uspirant after premature distinction, standling ready to move his auditors to some -hasty, and, perhaps, injudicious discussion, in order that his own reputation may be the gainer.
-An act of so much precipitancy and presumption, would seal the downfall of precocious intellect for ever.
-It rested solely with the oldest and most expericenced of the men to lay the subject of their conference before the people.
-I Intil vsuch an one chose to make some moveement. no deeds in arms, no natural gifts, nor any renown as an orstor, would have instified the slightest interruption.
-SOn the "present occasion, the seed warrior whose privilege!
-It was to speak,) was silent, seeningly oppressed with the magnitude of his subject.
-The delay had already continued long beyond the usual, deliberative panse, that always precedes a conference; but he sign of impatience, or surprise, escaped even the youngest boy.
-Occasionally, an even was raised from the earth, where the looks of most were riveted, and strayed towards a particular lodge, that was, however, in no manner distinguished from those around it, except in the peculiar care that had been taken to protect lit against the mean the weather.
+In a collection of so serious savages, there is never to be found any impatient aspirant after premature distinction, standing ready to move his auditors to some hasty, and, perhaps, injudicious discussion, in order that his own reputation may be the gainer.
+An act of so much precipitancy and presumption would seal the downfall of the precocious intellect It rested solely with the oldest and most experienced of the men to lay the subject of the conference before the people.
+Until such a one chose to make some movement. no deeds in arms, no natural gifts, nor any renown as an orator, would have justified the slightest interruption.
+On the present occasion, the aged warrior whose privilege it was to speak, was silent, seemingly oppressed with the magnitude of his subject.
+The delay had already continued long beyond the usual deliberative pause that always precedes a conference; but no sign of impatience or surprise escaped even the youngest boy.
+Occasionally, an eye was raised from the earth, where the looks of most were riveted, and strayed towards a particular lodge, that was, however, in no manner distinguished from those around it, except in the peculiar care that had been taken to protect it against the assaults of the weather.